pnovotnak/ohm/README.md

 website).
 Once it's activated, it starts a timer for that domain.
 Once the timer expires, it enables the corresponding Denylist entry.

-If `cooldown` is provided, Ohm will monitor DNS queries for the domain.
+If `cooldown` is provided, Ohm will monitor DNS query logs for the domain.
 If no requests are made for the time specified by `cooldown`, the block will not be inserted.

 _Note that browsers maintain very long-lived connections and typically systems have at least 2 layers of DNS caching.